AnkiQuick/ankihelper/specification/ai-dictionary-translator/ai-dictionary-translator.md

 ### Database Structure

-The configuration tables for LLM, TTS, AI Dictionary, and AI Translator will be created using LitePal ORM and stored in the main application database, following the same pattern as existing tables.
+The configuration tables for LLM, TTS, AI Dictionary, and AI Translator are created using LitePal ORM and stored in the main application database, following the same pattern as existing tables.

 #### LitePal Configuration

-Update the main LitePal configuration to include the new models:
+The main LitePal configuration includes the new models:

 ```xml
 <!-- assets/litepal.xml -->